ytyulkinaxway/axway-open-docs/content/en/docs/central/feauth_oauth.md

 ## Review

-You have learned how to set up an OAuth front-end security policy on an API proxy in AMPLIFY Central.
+You have learned how to set up an OAuth front-end security policy on an API proxy in Amplify Central.